There’s something about sitting outside on your deck or patio in the summer that can’t be beat.

-Even though I live in South Carolina now where the winters are not nearly as long (or as cold!), I still get that urge to be outside when spring rolls around.
-So I created more than one outdoor living area in my yard.
-And, yes, I do use them all 🙂
+Even though I live in South Carolina now where the winters are not nearly as long (or as cold!), I still get that urge to be outside when the warmer weather rolls around.

 This post may contain affiliate links.
 We make a small commission if you buy the products from these links (at no extra cost to you).
 As an Amazon Associate, I earn from qualifying purchases.
 But we only recommend products we would use ourselves.
 For more information, click here to see our disclosures.

 I think the most important way to make your outdoor space more “livable” is to give it a purpose by creating outdoor versions of your indoor rooms.

 If you have a dining area, living area or kitchen area outdoors, it gives you a specific reason to go out there.
 So you’re more likely to use it.

 The most obvious way to create an outdoor room is with a gazebo or other structure that looks like a room.

 But you can also do it with plants, a screen, or anything else that helps to make an area feel like it has “walls”.

 If you are lucky enough to have trees providing shade for your deck or patio, you are ahead of the game.